-‘Bold and the Beautiful’ Spoilers For Thursday, June 21: Maya Tattles On Xander, Bill Blackmails Steffy
+‘Bold And The Beautiful’ Spoilers For Thursday, June 21: Maya Tattles On Xander, Bill Blackmails Steffy

 Bold and the Beautiful spoilers, via Soap Central, state that Steffy is on cloud nine.
 She and Liam are finally back together and planning their future again.
 However, her happiness will be short-lived when Dollar Bill pitches on her doorstep again.
 This time he has news that will shatter her.
 Bill will do anything to get Steffy back in his bed, even if it means ripping Kelly’s family apart.
 She will tell him, “You’re out of your mind!”

 Steffy’s world will fall apart after he blackmails her and tells her, “You’re not going to marry my son.”
 There is one obvious fact that he could use to blackmail her with.
 Bill could remind her that Taylor (Hunter Tylo) shot him and he didn’t press charges against her even though she admitted it.
-The unscrupulous Bill could threaten to go to the cops of Steffy doesn’t comply with his every whim.
+The unscrupulous Bill could threaten to go to the cops if Steffy doesn’t comply with his every whim.
 Later this week, Bold and the Beautiful spoilers reveal that Taylor will indeed stop by and share her worst fears with her daughter.
 Tune in to see Bill’s latest plot unfold every weekday on CBS.